BushrootPDX/app/README.md

 # Bushroot
-The garding website prototype ment to help hobbyists organize and document their gardens.
-Make an account define your own garden plot size and map out what you’ve planted.
+This gardening website prototype is meant to help hobbyists organize and document their gardens.
+Create an account, define your own garden plot and map out what you’ve planted.
 #### Live Website:
 http://bushroot.herokuapp.com/
 ### Prerequisites